vexx-sm/TF2-Mixes/README.md

    - Once two captains are selected and a minimum of 12 players are present, All other players are moved to spectator with 2 captains randomly assigned to red or blu

 2. **Drafting Phase**:
-   - Captains take turns picking players (XYXYXY pattern)
+   - Captains take turns picking players (XYXY XYXY XY pattern)
    - Each captain has a 30 second timer to make their pick, if the timer is over the turn is passed to the other team
    - If a captain disconnects or drop thier captain stat, a 30 second grace period starts for a replacement after which the game is canceled if no replacement is present
    - Picked players are automatically moved to their captain's team